 The iconography of death and Mexico can come with different sets of associated characteristics.
 It can be José Guadalupe Posada’s mocking calavera or Coatlicue the threatening Aztec goddess, melancholic or reassuringly life affirming but it is most commonly feminised.
 In this sense Margolles’ active interaction with the bodies of the dead as mourner and translator of collective trauma inverts the traditional iconography of Mexico, death and otherness as embodied in the feminine.
 Her transformatory interventions, and her incorporation of the audience into her actions, forces us to recognize the female artist as directly involved in changing the world rather than, as in the case of Kahlo, metaphorically representing the wounded body of Mexico’s colonial history.

 This is more eloquently done in her works on the theme of the murders of women in Ciudad Juárez that return to the long recognized theme of the border.
 In these works, Margolles explores the ignoring of the so-called maquiladora murders, named after the factories that sprung up following 1992 when the North American Free Trade Agreement was signed.
 Since 1993, approximately 400 girls and women are known to have been murdered in Ciudad Juárez, and a further 100 have disappeared without a trace.
 The mysterious circumstances under which the murders have been committed have given rise to many speculations and are as yet unsolved.
 Many of the hundreds of young women killed worked in the factories of North American companies that switched production to south of the border in order to benefit from lower wage costs.
-Again as with Lengu the victims are the poor and unrepresented and the sheer enormity of the tragedy is difficult for an artist to engage with.
+Again as with Lengua the victims are the poor and unrepresented and the sheer enormity of the tragedy is difficult for an artist to engage with.
 Margolles’ somehow manages through her installation/video/sound piece Lote Bravo, Lomas de Poleo, Anapra y Cerro de Cristo Negro (fig 10) that combines a seemingly endless car journey around the sites of the murders with the sounds of the desert night.
 The scale and loneliness of the piece is reinforced by the related sculptural installation of handmade bricks.
-In a strategy reworked in Venice, the sand for the bricks was collected by the artist at points in Cdad Juárez where the bodies of victims had been found.
+In a strategy reworked in Venice, the sand for the bricks was collected by the artist at points in Ciudad Juárez where the bodies of victims had been found.
 As with Entierro and her earlier water pieces, the sense of deathly contamination imparts a poignancy and evocative power to seemingly abstract forms.
 In this work it is even more evident that Margolles’ practice is not aimed at a sensationalizing of death but rather a politicizing of attitudes towards the repressed horrors of the everyday.

 If comparisons to Kahlo can be made then one would have to look to the callous cruelty encapsulated in Kahlo’s Unos cuantos piquetitos/A few Small Nips of 1935 (fig 11).